Bangor, Maine: Popular culture

 Bangor is mentioned in the songs King of the Road, I've Been Everywhere, How 'Bout Them Cowgirls, and What the Cowgirls Do.

 In 1977, tourist Erwin Kreuz mistook the city for San Francisco.

 Marvel Comics villain MODOK is from Bangor, Maine.

 Julie "The Cat" Gaffney from The Mighty Ducks film franchise is from Bangor, Maine.

 Bangor International Airport is the main set for the TV series The Langoliers.

-Stephen King's novels mention Bangor many times.
+Stephen King's novels mention Bangor many times, and some of his movie adaptations have been filmed there.
 See his bibliography.

+The 1960s television gothic soap opera Dark Shadows has some scenes set in Bangor, which was the nearest city to the mythical Collinsport.

+The Canadian mockumentary series Trailer Park Boys features Bangor as the location of a model train convention in the season 7 episode "Friends of the Road".